-LBG has granted to Messrs R A Jones, I S Perez and J McCaffrey, the directors of the Company appointed by and representing the Group, a deed of indemnity through deed poll which constituted 'qualifying third party indemnity provisions' for the purposes of the Companies Act 2006.
-The deeds were in force during the whole of the financial year and at the date of approval of the financial statements.
+LBG has granted to the directors of the Company a deed of indemnity which constitutes 'qualifying third party indemnity provisions' for the purposes of the Companies Act 2006.
+The deed were in force during the whole of the financial year and at the date of approval of the financial statements or from the date of appointment in respect of the director who joined the board of the Companyduring the financial year.
+Directors no longer in office but who served on the Board of the Companyat any time in the financial year had the benefit of this deed of indemnityduring that period of service.
 The indemnity remains in force for the duration of a director's period of office.
 The deed indemnifies the Group directors to the maximum extent permitted by law.
-The deed for current Group directors is available for inspection at the registered office of the Group.
-In addition, the Group has in place appropriate Group directors and officers liability insurance cover which was in place throughout the financial year.
+The deed for existing directors is available for inspection at the registered office of the LBG.
+In addition, the Group has in place appropriate Group Directors and Officers Liability Insurance cover which was in place throughout the financial year.